The Gemstone Agate

 Treatments & Enhancements

 Agates used as gemstones may be naturally colored, but they are often dyed.
 This is especially true of the Agates from Brazil that have more intense colors.
-Hot pink, blue, or green colors in Agate are always dyed.
+Neon-like colors of pink, blue, or green in Agate are always dyed.

 Agate deposits exist in Brazil, Argentina, Uruguay, Mexico, Poland, Botswana, India, Australia, and the United States (Oregon, Arizona, Montana, Wyoming, South Dakota, and Michigan).